MicrosoftDocs/power-platform/power-virtual-agents/copilot-ai-plugins.md

 Connector plugins let you define connector actions that can be invoked from AI surfaces in Power Platform.
 Connector plugins require identification of actions that are enabled for use in Microsoft Copilot and the capture of information that large language models require to effectively identify and utilize the plugin, such as **Summary** and **Description** fields.

 >[!NOTE]
 >Connector plugins are required to be certified before they can be used in Microsoft Copilot.
+[Learn more](/connectors/create-a-connector-ai-plugin#submit-the-ai-plugin-enabled-connector-for-certification).

 **To create connector plugins:**